 The key findings identified two themes.
-In the first theme, the young women and men explore their experiences of stigma and discrimination.
+In the first theme, the young women and men explored their experiences of stigma and discrimination.
 They talked about stigma as being labelled as badly behaved and promiscuous and described discrimination as gossip and exclusion.
 In addition, they explained that they experienced discrimination because of their involvement with an NGO that is known to support sexually exploited children.
 The impact of stigma and discrimination appears to result in a lack of trust, respect and consideration between them and the others around them, causing young people to drop out of school, to leave their communities and not being able to ask for support.
-Many girls and young women experienced sexual harassment by employers which forced them out of their workplaces.
+Many girls and young women experienced sexual harassment by employers, which forced them out of their workplaces.
 Many of the young people talked about the need to prove that they were 'reformed characters' to the community and that they had changed their behavior.
 Once they had proved this, they felt accepted by friends, family and the community, and opportunities, such as school attendance or paid work, appeared to open up to them.

-In the second theme of 'support, safety and acceptance' these three terms were intertwined with successful reintegration appearing to be closely linked to feeling safe, particularly for boys and young men.
+In the second theme of 'support, safety and acceptance', these three terms were intertwined with successful reintegration appearing to be closely linked to feeling safe, particularly for boys and young men.
 The concept of 'safety', was often more akin to 'acceptance' in the way that young people talked about it; they used 'safety' to describe self-acceptance as well as the acceptance of others.
 In addition, the majority of the young men and women mentioned that they had received support from their family members (which for the young women included husbands) and connected the provision of support with being 'trusted', 'respected' and ultimately 'accepted'.
 The workplace was a particularly important environment, partly because many of the young men and women were working with their peers (young people on the reintegration program) whom they trusted.
-A number of young people mentioned that when they suffered discrimination from family, they focused on work to forget their problems and that the cooperation and discipline they experienced at work created respect both from their employers and their clients.
-In addition, that cooperation with community members and work colleagues helped to build trust, enabled them to feel 'safe', accepted and supported by those around them.
+A number of young people mentioned that the cooperation and discipline they experienced at work created respect both from their employers and their clients.
+In addition, cooperation with community members and work colleagues helped to build trust and enabled them to feel safe, accepted and supported by those around them.